 It takes SIX MONTHS to process new South African documents.
 To ensure that applicants receive their documents on time, they are advised to please apply at least TWELVE months before expiry of current passports to avoid any delays. .
-Applications can be mailed in or dropped off in person during walk in hours at the South African High Commission in Ottawa or South African Consulate General in Toronto.
+Applications can be mailed in or dropped off BY APPOINTMENT ONLY at the South African High Commission in Ottawa or South African Consulate General in Toronto.

 Use BLACK ink only.
 Do NOT to write “N/A” or draw lines through the form if the question does not apply, leave blank space.
 Do NOT use white-out.

 The requirements for the various types of passports are listed below.